Adebank/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-8-true_knowledge script that print the result ofsum of 128 and TRUEKNOWLEDGE 9-divide_and_rule script that prints the result of POWER divided by DIVIDE 10-love_exponent_breath script that displays the result of BREATH to the power of LOVE
+8-true_knowledge script that print the result ofsum of 128 and TRUEKNOWLEDGE 9-divide_and_rule script that prints the result of POWER divided by DIVIDE 10-love_exponent_breath script that displays the result of BREATH to the power of LOVE 12-combinations script that prints all combinations of two letters